Why Is There Oil in My VVT Solenoid Connector? Causes & Solutions

 Poor fuel economy

 One of the functions of the VVT solenoid is to ensure the intake and exhaust valves open and close at the right time.
-By so doing, you can ensure minimum fuel is consumed.
+By so doing, you can ensure that minimum fuel is consumed.
 If, however, the VVT solenoid is faulty, the valves will open and close at the wrong time.

 Thus, an increase in fuel consumption.
 So if you’re suddenly using more fuel than usual, the VVT solenoid may be worn.
 And a quick way to diagnose a bad solenoid is to look for oil in its connector.